BREMER BAY ORCA TOURS

 The dialect of each family pod is unique and must be passed on from one generation to the next through consistent teaching from the elders to the youngsters within the family.
 The Orca of Bremer Bay are very social with strong bonds between each of the family pods who will often hunt, socialise and rest together.
 Our research onboard during each tour is vital to better observe and understand the complex social structures and Orca culture of these family pods.

-Bremer Bay is located 5 hours south east of Perth, Western Australia in the pristine Great Southern region.
+Bremer Bay is located 5 hours south east of Perth, Western Australia in the pristine Great Southern.

-The Bremer Canyon plays host to the largest congregation of Orca’s in the Southern Hemisphere.
-It is believed that a very deep Antarctic flow, the Flinders Current, enters the canyon gathering bio carbons which create a nutrient rich environment which collides with the Leeuwin Current flow and the topography of the canyon creates an oceanic eddy.
+The Bremer Canyon Sub-Basin is host to the largest congregation of Killer Whales in the Southern Hemisphere.
+It is believed that a very deep Antarctic flow, the Flinders Current, enters the canyon gathering bio-carbons which create a nutrient rich environment to collide with the Leeuwin Current and the topography of the canyon creates an oceanic eddy.
 This interaction creates nutrient rich upwelling waters where phytoplankton develops and an intense food chain for marine life prospers.
 Killer Whales are at the top of that food chain with multiple family pods calling this stretch of coastline home numbering between 200-300 individuals.

 Our vessels and family team are dedicated to whale watching all year and specialise in operating in harmony with Australian cetaceans.
 Whale watching should be just that, watching and our moto is to observe and not influence behaviour.
 Sound is the main communication skill below water and our vessels have been designed to minimise sound pollution in the environments we work in.
 Our family team have spent many years and thousands of hours building a skill set and interaction procedures that are implemented onboard every tour.
 The art of whale watching takes time and patience, our family business has dedicated our time to creating a whale watch experience that allows you to Join The Pod® and be welcomed by the whales into their wild environment.